European Solar Industry Calls for Caution on Potential Tariffs in Bid for Solar Re-Industrialization

 Credit: Pixabay

-Over 400 companies involved in Europe's power sector are urging policymakers not to initiate a trade investigation that could result in (EU) tariffs on imported solar products.
+Over 400 companies involved in 's power sector are urging policymakers not to initiate a trade investigation that could result in (EU) tariffs on imported solar products.
 The appeal precedes a crucial meeting on Friday, where solar industry leaders, national ministers, and EU Commissioner for the Internal Market Thierry Breton will assess measures to bolster solar production within Europe.

 , CEO of industry association SolarPower Europe, expressed concern, stating, “Ahead of the industry roundtable on Friday, we're getting worrying signals that a trade defense investigation is about to be announced.
 This flies in the face of the path we have set out for European solar re-industrialization.”